abakar01/YTshortsSpeed/readme.txt

 Click on Load unpacked and select the folder with the extension files.

 Enjoy customizing your playback speed on YouTube Shorts!

+P.S. if the speed menu is not displayed, reload the page P.S.S This was created by artificial intelligence; I don't understand programming at all.